 Governor Polis reduces sentence for Rogel Aguilera-Mederos to 10 years

-DENVER — After more than five million people signed a petition asking for a reduced sentence or release for Rogel Aguilera-Mederos, Governor Jared Polis has reduced the for truck driver's sentence from 110 years to 10 years.
+DENVER — After more than five million people signed a petition asking for a reduced sentence or release, Governor Jared Polis has reduced the sentence for Rogel Aguilera-Mederos from 110 years to 10 years.

-You can read the full letter to Aguilera-Mederos here.
+You can read the governor's letter to Aguilera-Mederos here.

-Immediately following the news of his sentencing, an online petition was organized asking Polis to grant Aguilera-Mederos clemency or offer commutation for time served.
-The week of December 20, two different rallies took place at the Colorado Capitol building asking for the same thing.
+Immediately following the news of his sentencing, an online petition started asking Polis to grant him clemency or offer commutation for time served.
+Then the week of December 20, two different rallies were held at the Colorado Capitol building asking for the same thing.

-At the December 22 rally, Aguilera-Mederos' mother, Oslaida Mederos, spoke to supporters through tears and begged to see her son again.
+At the one on Dec.
+22, Aguilera-Mederos' mother, Oslaida Mederos, spoke to supporters through tears and begged to see her son again.

 “Please help me," she said in Spanish.
 "I want to see my son.”